Someone to Call My Lover: Background and writing

 "Someone to Call My Lover" was written and produced by Janet Jackson, James Harris III and Terry Lewis.
 The song's looped guitar riff is sampled from America's 1972 hit "Ventura Highway", with Dewey Bunnell receiving writing credits.
 The loop played throughout the chorus is an interpolation of "Gymnopédie No. 1" by French classical composer Erik Satie, played in 4/4 time instead of the original 3/4.
-Jackson had searched for years for the catchy Satie track.
+Jackson had searched for years for the Satie track after hearing it on television as a child.
 When I was a little girl and I used to come home from school, there was something called "The 3:30 Movie", and they used to play the MGM Musicals.
 There was a commercial.
 I remember watching Singin' in the Rain and there was a commercial with the lady all in white, and I don't know if it was for Dove or something like that, but they would play this, 'Da, da, da.'
 It was the Erik Satie.
 I never knew who the composer was, and this song never left me.

 Jackson said she came across the tune again about seven years later: "I was at Ralph Lauren and I said, 'Oh, my God!
 Is this the radio or is this a CD?'
 I said, 'Please tell me it's a CD.'
 They said, 'It's a CD—well, actually it's a Ralph Lauren CD and we don't have it anymore.
 I was like, 'Oh God...no,' and they gave me the CD."
 Jackson said, "I took it straight to Jimmy [Jam] and said, 'Jimmy, I've just got to share this with you,' and he saw my passion and my love for it.
-He didn't take the actual song, but he kind of put his own flavor to it in 'Someone To Call My Lover,' which takes me back to my childhood."
+He didn't take the actual song, but he kind of put his own flavor to it in 'Someone to Call My Lover,' which takes me back to my childhood."
 In an interview, Jimmy said, "And for 'Someone to Call My Lover,' she hadn't heard the 'Ventura Highway' sample before.
 She hadn't heard those songs.
 So it's kind of fun to come up with stuff like that and play it for her.
 And she hasn't heard of it, but she still really likes it.
 So you have something that's going to appeal to people that haven't heard it before, it's going to catch them, but it's also going to catch the people who are nostalgic about it."